julianoborel/julianoborel/README.md

 Bem vindo ao meu perfil no Github

-- 🔭 Estou procurando empregos na área de desenvolvimento .Net, Java, React.
+- 🔭 Estou procurando empregos na área de desenvolvimento Java.
 - 📫 Email: julianoborel@yahoo.com.br

 You can find more about me on the following links: